| On Camps and Memory

 of totalitarian socialism’s violence – the most visible but not

+the most comprehensive.
 The youth brigades of the past who traced roads or dug absurd canals

 with chisels and spades had the same structure: unit and platoon